jarneyclub/Tufts-Schedule-Generator/README.md

-# Automated Schedule Maker for Tufts University
+# Semester Schedule Generator with Tufts University courses
 Disclaimer: Personal project.
 Not endorsed by or affiliated with Tufts University.
 Work in progress

-## JSONRPC based REST API that communicates course information and schedule recommendations
+## JSONRPC based web API that communicates course information and schedule recommendations

 Base address: https://tufts-schedule.herokuapp.com/api